baskerville/plato/doc/GUIDE.md

 And put the generated library in `libs`.

-## Import Metadata
+### Import Metadata

 The following tools will be used in the examples: [jq](https://stedolan.github.io/jq/), [rsync](https://rsync.samba.org/) and [stest](https://git.suckless.org/dmenu/tree/stest.c).

-First build the importer with `cargo build --features importer --release`.
+First build the importer with `cargo build --bin plato-import --release`.
 (The resulting binary is in `./target/release`.)

-Then, create an empty database with `plato -Z LIBRARY_PATH`.
+Then, create an empty database with `plato-import -Z LIBRARY_PATH`.

 If the command runs successfully, a file named `.metadata.json` will appear in the given directory.

-The initial import is done with `plato -I LIBRARY_PATH`.
+The initial import is done with `plato-import -I LIBRARY_PATH`.
 What this does is to search for files in `LIBRARY_PATH` that aren't referenced by `.metadata.json` and save the results in `.metadata-imported.json`.

 At this stage the imported metadata contains the following keys: